 Summary

-pg_row_lock_tracer is a tracer for PostgreSQL row-level locks.
-The tool is available on GitHub for download.
-It uses eBPF and UProbes to trace the row lock activity in real-time.
-Like the related programs (pg_lock_tracer and pg_lw_lock_tracer), this tool is also intended for debugging and analyzing lock behavior and performance problems.
+pg_row_lock_tracer is a tool for tracing PostgreSQL row-level locks.
+It is available for download on GitHub.
+Using eBPF and UProbes, it enables real-time tracing of row lock activity.
+Like its related tools (pg_lock_tracer and pg_lw_lock_tracer), it is designed for debugging and analyzing lock behavior and performance issues.